Combining Italy and France

 >hurr durr you saw a black person

-Milan is shit because besides the duomo and cathedral there is fucking nothing but shopping and fagshion.
+Milan is shit because besides the duomo and cathedral there is fricking nothing but shopping and gayshion.
 Lyon is shit because it doesnt compare to practically anything surrounding it.
 The riviera is better, annecy is better, chambery is better, toulouse is a nicer modern city imo and carcassone being closeby is a big sell.
 It's the same thing with Bordeaux, you're better off going to St. Emilion for both wine and atmosphere.
 Annecy wine is primarily why I recommend it, Cotes de Rhone Syrah and Grenache are tremendously good, much better than the fruit jammy garbage that is Australian Syrah.

 Whats wrong with Lyon?
 Ive already been to Verona and Venice.
 I might leave Milan from the list and replace it with Florence.